 So in conclusion I recommend starting to play the flute whenever you feel like it and chose the curved head joint if your arms are not long enough to cover the distance comfortably.

-and in addition offers a curved head is
+And in addition offers a curved head is the following

-This is a perfect choice for beginners ages 6-10 with a warm, rich tone quality.
-It features a silver-plated body & mechanism with closed holes and includes curved & straight head joints.
-It comes with a custom case with easy zipper closure and specially-designed compartments .
+The Gemeinhardt 2SPCH Student Flute is a perfect choice for beginners of all ages with a warm, rich tone quality.
+It is very reliable and affordable.
+Furthermore, it features a silver-plated body & mechanism with closed holes and includes curved & straight head joints for more longevity.

-If you are interested in a little excursion on flute language you can read my article on how to choose your first flute ——-> here.
+If you are interested in a little excursion on “flute language” to better understand what I am talking about int the description of the flute, you can read my article on how to choose your first flute here.

 Can I learn to play the flute by myself – curved head or straight head joint